JopieAdema/JopieAdema.github.io/published.md

  - Adema, J., Hainz, C. and Rhode, C., 2019. [*Deposit Insurance: System Design and Implementation Across Countries.*](https://www.ifo.de/DocDL/dice-report-2019-1-adema-hainz-rhode-april.pdf) ifo DICE Report, 17(1), pp. 42-51.

  **Policy reports**
- - __Immigration in the Bavarian economy__ by order of the Green faction in the Bavarian parliament.

  - Poutvaara, P., T. Nikolka, T. Stitteneder, J. Adema (2020a), International Migration and Language Learning, Study of the ifo Institute on Behalf of the World Bank.